 Promotions enable you to attract new or existing customers.
 They are great for increasing business activity during slow periods.
-For example, you can offer a $5 or 5% discounts on treatments in September.
+For example, you can offer a $5 or 5% discount on treatments in September.

 In this article: